alfredapp/gallery-edits/workflows/firefingers21/olympic-games-stats/readme.md

 * <kbd>⌘</kbd><kbd>↩</kbd> Open in Browser.
 * <kbd>⌥</kbd><kbd>↩</kbd> Refresh Medal Table.

-Append `::` to the configured [Keywords](https://www.alfredapp.com/help/workflows/inputs/keyword) to access other actions, such as manually reloading the schedule cache.
+Append `::` to the configured keywords to access other actions, such as manually reloading the schedule cache.

 ![Other actions](images/inlineSettings.png)

-Configure the [Hotkeys](https://www.alfredapp.com/help/workflows/triggers/hotkey/) as shortcuts for viewing the schedules and medal tables.
+Configure the Hotkeys as shortcuts for viewing the schedules and medal tables.